thewchan/uxf/README.md

     =TrafficLightRed
     [
       (Point 1.4 9.8 -0.7 3.0 2.1 -6.3)
-      (TrafficLightRed) (TrafficLightGreen) (TrafficLightAmber)
+      (TrafficLightGreen) (TrafficLightAmber) (TrafficLightRed)
     ]

-This second approach uses four _ttypes_.
-For the Point we specify it as having two real fields (so the processor now knows that Point values come in twos).
+This second approach uses four _ttypes_ (custom table types).
+For the Point we specify it as having two real fields (so the processor now knows that Points have two `real` values).
 And for the enumeration we used three separate fieldless tables.

 Using tables has the advantage that we can represent any number of values of a particular _ttype_ in a single table (including just one, or even none), thus cutting down on repetitive text.
+Here, the Point table has three Points (rows).
 And some UXF processor libraries will be able to return table values as custom types.
 (For example, the [Python UXF library](py/README.md) would return these as custom class instances—as “editable tuples”.)

 If many applications need to use the same _ttypes_, it _may_ make sense to create some shared _ttype_ definitions.
 See [Imports](#imports) for how to